Your Egypt

 Opening hours

 Egyptian Museum daily 9am to 5pm.
-Karnak daily 6am to 5:30pm (winter) and 6am to 7pm (summer).
-Dendera daily 7am to 5pm.
-IFAO by appointment only, typically Sunday to Thursday 9am to 4pm.
+Karnak daily 6am to 5:30pm (winter), 6am to 7pm (summer).
+Deir el-Medina daily 6am to 5pm.
+IFAO by appointment, bookshop hours vary.

 How to get there